EGR314-Team204/Team-204-EGR-314/index.md

 Product Design-

 i.
-Design will optimize space to acquire a sleek and compact size ii.
+Design will optimize space to acquire a sleek and compact size <br>
+ii.
 Design will be able to withstand harsh outdoor conditions and be weather-resistant iii.
 Must be cost efficient for the consumer. iv.
 Must be compact for portability.